rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ```

 #### 4. What is the end result?
-The results were tables with properly operating pagination and sorting features for active and suspended users.
+The results were tables with properly operating pagination and sorting features for Active and Suspended Users.

 ###### App after fix (Active Users table)
 ![App after fix](sprint2pics/pic27.png)